ShaneD20/Mu-Lang-Compiler/tutorial.md

 * For single line comments, Mu uses **( // )**.
 * Mu is designed to look closer to human writing, as such the colon '**:**' is not an operator.
 Colons are used with keywords to clarify boundaries, in contexts where the meaning is clearly defined.
 * For example the 'as' keyword is used to declare a variable, and is written **( as )** identifier **( : )** value **( ; )**.
-* Question mark **( { )** is used to denote a guard-clause protected by a boolean condition.
-In other programming languages this would be represented with a 'then' keyword.
+* Curly Brackets **{}** are used to for language code blocks.
+Functions, data structures, and any keyword derived scope.
+And are compiler enforced for keywords with associated scope.
+* For anonymous scoping \*( and )\* are used to create arbitrary local scoping.
 * Semicolons **( ; )** are used to notate the end of a statement or expression, similar to most C inspired languages.
-* The double-comma **( } )** is used to notate the ending of a block of code.
-Blocks of code may contain multiple statements or expressions.
-* Certain keywords **( while, until, if, unless, when, use )** always have an associated block of code.

 ## Variable Declarations and Comments
 * There are two types of variables to declare: constants (which are immutable) and mutables.
 Both are initialized with the value or expression after the a **( : )** character.
 * Mutables can be reassigned with the **( := )** operator and Identifiers for mutables must begin with **( # )**, such as **#value** or **#name**.

 ```
-as phrase: “Hello World”;  // constant
+as phrase: “Hello World”;  // constant assignment

-as #number: 0;             // mutable
+as #number: 0;             // mutable assignment
 #number := 1;              // reassignment operator

 ```